 What is Production Management?

-Production management requires the coordination and supervision of people, materials, and equipment.
-This requires managers to continually make decisions in four key areas:
+As production management requires the coordination and supervision of both people, materials, and equipment, managers need to continually make decisions in four key areas:

 Production planning is the stage where the master schedule is produced.
 It requires managers to decide where production will begin.
 For example – which machines or which facility.